 Engaging the public is an integral part of the Wesley Chapel Roadway Connections Study.
 To kick off the project, an open-house style public information meeting was held on April 18, 2017 to gather public comments.
 A second public meeting will be conducted in April 2018 to present the Draft Study Report results along with a 30-day comment period to allow input from the public on the findings.
-An online opinion poll will be conducted to enable the public to vote (yes or no) on the proposed connections.
-The results of the Final Study committee.
-The MPO provided all material for this vision process on the MPO's website.
-Materials for both Phase 1, conducted previously in 2014/2015, and Phase 2, currently underway, are on the 54/56 Special Project public outreach page.
-Phase 2 includes a continued stakeholder outreach team to evaluate alternatives resulting from the process.

-Report and all public involvement efforts will be presented to the MPO Board and the BOCC.
+An online opinion poll will be conducted to enable the public to vote (yes or no) on the public involvement efforts will presented to the MPO Board and the BOCC.

 The 54/56 Vision.
-The MPO began studying potential highway and transit improvements on the SR 54/56 corridor from U.S. 19 to Bruce B. Downs Boulevard in 2014 with a stakeholder steering
+The MPO began studying potential highway and transit improvements on the SR 54/56 corridor from U.S. 19 to Bruce B. Downs Boulevard in 2014 with a stakeholder steering committee.
+The